amplitude/amplitude-docs/content/collections/get-started/en/analyze-acquisition-channels.md

 * How are customers finding my shop?
 * How many customers have visited my shop in the last 30 days?

-For a more detailed view into any of these questions, you can simply click the title of the chart you’re interested in, and you’ll be taken directly to it.
+For a more detailed view into any of these questions, simply click the title of the chart you’re interested in.

 ## Customize the Ecommerce Report template